Reduce Added Sugar in Your Diet!

 -If you can do it, eliminate all added sugar for a week or two, in order to retrain your palate to appreciate the natural sweetness in real foods.

 -Eat a few pieces of dried fruit, such as dates or apricots instead of candy.
 This will satisfy your sweet tooth with a whole food that has vitamins and minerals and not just empty calories.
+(Choose dried fruit that does not contain added sugar or it may defeat your purpose, somewhat.)

 -Cut the amount of sugar you add in half.
 If you absolutely must have sugar in your coffee, tea, or on your cereal or grapefruit, try cutting the amount in half.
 Even that much of a change can make a difference in your overall sugar consumption.